mugen609/bigbox-native-res-setup/README.md

 | **Controllers**       | Tested with DualSense, Xbox, Hori — up to 4 players|

 From hardware to hotkeys—everything you need to turn Windows into a console.

+*It’s not just an emulation setup.
+It’s a reimagined console.*

 ## Screenshots